OWASP/owasp-mastg/weaknesses/MASVS-PRIVACY/MASWE-0109.md

 This risk can be introduced in various scenarios, including:

 - Use of user data collected for secondary purpose without user consent or control.
-- Continuous access to user data without user controls.
+- Continuous access to user data without user control.

 ## Impact